 P3: Women microbusiness owners’ marketing decision-making process in a crisis involves the combined assessment of affordable loss of revenue and achievable enhancement in value for customers.

 The next two propositions concern collective influences on women microbusiness owners’ marketing decision-making process in response to a crisis.
-Collective marketing decision-making by women microbusiness ownerships is underexplored.
+Collective marketing decision-making by women microbusiness owners is underexplored.
 However, a growing stream of entrepreneurship research asserts that entrepreneurial decision-making is not necessarily an individual endeavour (Yan & Yan, 2016,), but is informed by knowledge gleaned from interactions within social networks (Dimov, 2007; Drakopoulou Dodd & Anderson, 2007).
 We enrich this body of research as we highlight that, in a crisis scenario, women microbusiness owners’ marketing decision-making is informed by interactions with customers, and the resultant awareness among microbusiness owners of the challenges faced by customers due to crisis conditions.
 Where possible, women microbusiness owners make marketing decisions to alleviate these challenges.
 Thus, our fourth proposition:

 P4: Women microbusiness owners’ marketing decision-making in a crisis is influenced by their awareness of challenges within the social context in which their business is embedded.